 - Increase self-sustainability and decrease food insecurity.

 - Provide resources and access to land for the refugee community to make food access equitable for all.

 - Provide a stable source of food and income to help support refugee families and keep their agricultural traditions.

 SyRAP hosts a booth at the Central New York Regional Market throughout the summer for farmers who are interested in selling their produce and gaining marketing experience.
-We also assist in transporting the large harvests from our two farms to the market.
+We also assist in transporting the large harvests from our farm to the market.

-SyRAP provides space for people to grow food in two community gardens on the Northside of Syracuse.
+SyRAP provides space for people to grow food in three community gardens on the Northside of Syracuse.
 First year participants of the SyRAP program begin growing here together.
-Starting in the second year, SyRAP participants have the opportunity to start growing on farmland through our partnership with Salt City Harvest Farm and Matthew 25 Farm.
+Starting in the second year, SyRAP participants have the opportunity to start growing on farmland at our new farm in Lacona, NY.

 The Syracuse Refugee Agricultural Program (SyRAP) is a program of Refugee & Immigrant Self-Empowerment (RISE)